 If you are a grandparent and you have been granted visitation in a court order pursuant to Section 602.9 remember that your rights will automatically terminate if an order is entered that terminates the child’s parents’ rights or if the child is adopted by an unrelated person.
 When the child is adopted by a family member then you will have the standing to petition for visitation even after the adoption.

-If you are a grandparent wanting to take legal steps to gain visitation or parental responsibility of your grandchild, we can help.
+If you are a grandparent wanting to take legal steps to gain visitation or parental responsibility for your grandchild, we can help.
 Contact Anderson & Boback to schedule a confidential consultation related to the legal rights of grandparents in Illinois.